COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

 What if my staff do not agree to be furloughed?

-If staff refuse to be furloughed, then you may have to consider dismissing and re-engaging them on new terms that include the right to place them on furlough, or laying them off, if you have the contractual right to do so.
 The other possibility is that they will be redundant.
 A fair process will have to be followed, and there are potential risks of claims for unfair dismissal/breach of contract.

 I need to furlough more than 20 employees.
 Will I have to consult collectively with employee representatives?